wonderworks-software/PyFlow/README.md

 ## Road map

-We will stay general purpose, adding new types of graphs (undirected graphs, trees) and algorithms to work with those structures.
+We will add new types of graphs (undirected graphs, trees) and algorithms to work with those structures.

 Code generation is probably the future of PyFlow.